- Oops!Something went wrong.Please try again later.

 Edwards Lifesciences currently carries a Zacks Rank #3 (Hold).

-The Zacks Consensus Estimate for DexCom’s first-quarter 2020 revenues is $356.5 million, implying a 27.1% increase from the year-earlier reported figure.
-The same for adjusted earnings per share stands at 10 cents, indicating a 300% surge from the year-ago reported figure.
+The Zacks Consensus Estimate for Align Technology’s first-quarter 2021 revenues is pegged at $826.2 million, implying 49.9% increase from the year-earlier reported figure.
+The same for EPS stands at $2.00, indicating growth of 173.9% from the year-ago reported figure.
 The company currently carries a Zacks Rank #2.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report

 Omnicell, Inc. (OMCL) : Free Stock Analysis Report

 Edwards Lifesciences Corporation (EW) : Free Stock Analysis Report